A family goes to a popular community market in Cairns. We explore a particular event through their eyes and see their relationships.

-Kiri hoped that his dad would stop playing with his bilum and take her to the sugar cane vendor to get a juice but he could see that her dad was distracted by something towards the back of the market.
+Kiri hoped that her dad would stop playing with his bilum and take her to the sugar cane vendor.
+She could tell, though, her dad was distracted by something towards the back of the market.

-Maybe he had seen someone he knew, dad is really tall after all, he can see everyone.
+Maybe he saw someone he knew.
+Dad was really tall after all.
+He could see everyone.

-Her dad knew most things and mom was too busy looking over pineapples again.
+Her dad knew most things, and mom was too busy looking over those pineapples again.

 I don’t like pineapples, she reminded herself.

-So she ask her dad, “What’s the red stuff over there dad?”
+So she asked curiously, “What’s the red stuff over there dad?

 She felt it silly that her dad could see everything but couldn’t see the red stain on the side of the pathway.

-It must have worked because soon her dad was pushing her away towards her mom and began telling her about the red stain.
+It must have worked.
+Her dad shepherded her away towards her mom and began telling her about the red stain.

 “It’s called buai, Kiri.
 Keep away from it.”
-She looked up to her dad seeking an explanation.
+She looked up to her dad wanting more of an explanation.
 “It’ll make you sick.”
-The answer did not satisfy her so she looked to her mom for an answer.

 Peeking under the pineapple vendor’s stall, her mum began pointing to a group of ladies at the back, selling buai on the stalls near the guy selling trinkets.